alisagaskell/Hello_World/README.md

 Hello_World
 ===========
-Trying to ender the world of big data to push my frontier of science.
+Trying to enter the world of big data to push my frontier of science.
 First try